diatomic/diy/docs/mkdocs/docs/initialization.md

 ## Block

 The block is the basic unit of everything (data, decomposition, communication) in DIY.
 Use it to define your data model and any state associated with the data that will be needed to accompany the data throughout its lifetime.
-In addition to the data in the block, you must define functions to `create` and `destroy` the block that DIY can call.
-If the blocks are intended to be moved in and out of core, then the block must also define `save` and `load` functions. (`create`, `destroy`, and optionally `save` and `load` could also be defined globally outside of the block, if you wish.)
+In addition to the data in the block, you must define functions to `create` and `destroy` the block that DIY can call. (*Technically, if you choose to manage block memory yourself and don't pass `create` and `destroy` functions to `diy::Master` below, then you don't need to define `create` and `destroy` here.
+However, we recommend having `Master` manage block creation and destruction to prevent possible leaks.*) If the blocks are intended to be moved in and out of core, then the block must also define `save` and `load` functions. (`create`, `destroy`, and optionally `save` and `load` could also be defined globally outside of the block, if you wish.)

 ~~~~{.cpp}